 There's also a debate over perceived attitudes towards the genre.
 For instance on message boards there will be a fan who'll be like "Yaaay they're making Terror On Cliched Street part 20!", and another disgruntled one who'll be like "*ugh* Hollywood has run out of ideas".
 The latter thinking the former is everything that is wrong with horror today.
 While the former think that the latter group are a bunch of pretentious Jerkasses who think foreign horror is the best thing since indoor plumbing, and is taking the genre too seriously.
 While the latter fires back by saying they're the ones that are giving horror fans a "bad name" (and by extension the whole genre).

 Even then people argue that if it doesn't have any supernatural/fantasy/sci-fi elements it's not a real horror film.
-Hell some think adding too much sci-fi and technobable ruins the genre, likely a microcosm of the Maybe Magic, Maybe Mundane approach where they use science or sci-fi to explain away the paranormal/supernatural (which some see as a cop out).
+Some think adding too much sci-fi and technobable ruins the genre, likely a microcosm of the Maybe Magic, Maybe Mundane approach where they use science or sci-fi to explain away the paranormal/supernatural (which some see as a cop out).
 Same thing can be said for adding in action (See James Cameron's Aliens below)

 In addition to the above is it a bad idea to try and explain everything in a horror story/plot.
 Or is it best to leave it mysterious and vague?, Or is that a Writer Cop Out?